 - 4 use ATG.

-154 Fund Managers represent 89% of FUM of UK retail funds now support electronic re-registration.
+154 Fund Managers, representing 89% of FUM of UK retail funds, now support electronic re-registration.

 - Almost all readily available UK retail funds can be re-registered electronically.